-Bingo Caller for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Bingo Caller for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks and Yosemite.

-Bingo Caller for Windows is compatible with Win 7 and Win 8.
+Bingo Caller for Windows is compatible with Win 7, Win 8, and Win 10.

-If you use Lion (10.7.xx) or Mountain Lion (10.8.xx) and prefer that numbers be called in another language, you might want to try a voice in that language.
+If Mac users prefer that numbers be called in another language, you might want to try a voice in that language.
 For example, you could go to System Preferences > Speech > Text to Speech > System Voice > Customize, download Javier (Spanish - Mexico) and select that system voice to hear called numbers in Spanish.
 New voices are free.

-Click here to see Bingo Caller Pro, a full featured version (Macintosh OS 10.6 or later; Windows Win 7 or Win 8).
+Click here to see Bingo Caller Pro, a full featured version (Macintosh OS 10.6 or later; Windows Win 7, Win 8, and Win 10).

 Click here to see Bingo Match, play Bingo with images (Macintosh OS 10.6 or later; Windows Win 7).

 Click here to see Custom Bingo Sheets, make your own customized bingo sheets (Macintosh OS 10.4 or later).